 5 Classic Japanese Sweets To Enjoy With Your Coffee

-The Perfect Alternatives For Your Afternoon Java Break
+The Perfect Pairs For Your Afternoon Java Break

 Coffee and karinto is the new honey and milk.

-Rich in texture, refinement and centuries-old techniques of pleasing the sweet tooth of its people, the world of Japanese traditional sweets offers so much to explore.
+Rich in texture, refinement, and centuries-old techniques of pleasing the sweet tooth of its people, the world of Japanese traditional sweets offers so much to explore.
 Here are five classic Japanese sweets that you may have never thought would go well with coffee—but I assure you they do and invite you to try for yourself.
-Once you’ve had a taste, you might be snacking a bit more than sipping on your freshly brewed java and get that tasting started.
+Once you’ve had a taste, you might be snacking a bit more than sipping on your freshly brewed java.

-Where to buy: In the regional treats section of supermarkets and department stores, priced around ¥300 for a pack of ten.
+Where to buy: In the regional treats section of supermarkets and department stores.

-Another unfortunate-looking and sticky traditional snack is the karinto, which are deep-fried sticks of a mix of flour, yeast, water, salt, baking soda and sugar—sometimes raw sugar, sometimes white, sometimes with honey.
-The deep frying creates a heady roasted scent and flavor, especially in raw sugar varieties.
-It takes a good bite to break the thick sugary shell – which later creates a nice bit of chew – and despite all that sugar, the sweetness is a mild one.
+Another unfortunate-looking and sticky traditional snack is the karinto, which are deep-fried sticks of a mix of flour, yeast, water, salt, baking soda, and sugar—sometimes raw sugar, sometimes white, sometimes with honey.
+The deep-frying creates a heady roasted scent and flavor, especially in raw sugar varieties.
+It takes a good bite to break the thick sugary shell, which later creates a nice bit of chew, and despite all that sugar, the sweetness is a mild one.
 These are definitely worth sneaking into a cafe to nibble on while sipping on the some of the best coffees that Tokyo has to offer.

-Where to buy: At any supermarkets and convenience stores in all shapes, kinds and flavors for around ¥250 a pack.
+Where to buy: At any supermarkets and convenience stores in all shapes, kinds, and flavors.

-Typically manju is a small, roundish sweet that uses a dough of flour, baking powder, sugar and water to encompass a boiled paste of sugar and azuki beans.
-This red-bean paste has scared many foreigners away from traditional Japanese sweets and particularly the manju– but fear not, there are alternatives.
+Typically manju are a small, roundish sweet that’s made from a dough using flour, baking powder, sugar, and water to encompass a boiled paste of sugar and azuki beans.
+This red-bean paste has scared many foreigners away from traditional Japanese sweets and particularly the manju but fear not—there are alternatives.

 One of the most approachable of those is offered by Chidoriya, a traditional sweets shop, which coats its signature manju (¥140) in castella, the honeyed sponge cake introduced to Japan by Portuguese merchants in the 16th century.
 The internal bean paste, or anko, is made of sweetened white beans.
-It also makes a yellow version in which egg is added to the white mix.
-These lighter shades of anko are typically a smooth paste, unlike the red one which can also come in a chunky style that contains whole red beans.
+These lighter shades of anko are typically a smooth paste, unlike the red one which can also come in a chunky style that contains whole azuki beans.
 The castella skin turns the old school manju into a true cake-like pleasure, while it also adds a decidedly cross-cultural experience where the casing meets the bean paste and creates a wonderful chewy texture within what is overall a light and refined eating experience.

-The textural joy of Chidoriya’s centuries-old techniques is also perfected in its Sumidagawa manju (¥162).
-An upgraded manju, it uses the slightly richer yellow anko which contains eggs in the mixture for a slightly richer flavor, and has an added cinnamon spice to the outer layer.
-They are crusty on the outside, fluffy on the inside and chewy where these layers meet.
-The rich cinnamon aroma that strengthens as one chews expresses the delightful heart of this dour-looking morsel.
+The textural joy of Chidoriya’s age-old technique is also perfected in its Sumidagawa manju (¥162).
+An upgraded manju, it contains the slightly richer yellow anko which contains eggs in the mixture for a slightly richer flavor, and has an added cinnamon spice to the outer layer.
+Crusty on the outside, fluffy on the inside, and chewy where these layers meet, a perfect traditional sweet to experience all food textures.

-Although Western in nature, Marusei Butter Biscuits make this list because they are made in Hokkaido by the Rokkatei confectionery company using local flour and butter, and because of the sheer decadence of these treats that makes them impossible to ignore.
-The cream at their center mixes together butter, white chocolate and rum-soaked raisins to create a melt-in-the-mouth indulgent cream sandwiched between two soft cookies weighing in at 165 kilocalories a biscuit – about the same as a slice of bread.
-The soft cookies that make up the “sandwich” use a Rokkatei-original flour that makes them slightly grainy, but it’s the generous serving of juicy raisins among the cream that gives this treat its satisfying bite and rich balance.
+Although Western in nature, these sandwich delights make this list because they are made in Hokkaido by the Rokkatei confectionery company using local flour and butter, and because of the sheer decadence of these treats that makes them impossible to ignore.
+Fresh butter, white chocolate, and rum-soaked raisins are mixed together to create the melt-in-the-mouth indulgent cream sandwiched between two soft cookies weighing in at 165 kilocalories each—about the same as a slice of bread.
+The soft cookies that sandwich the velvety cream are made from Rokkatei’s original flour which creates a slightly grainy texture, but it’s the generous serving of juicy raisins within the cream that gives this treat its balanced and satisfying bite.
 This one should make it to everyone’s Japanese treats bucket list—it’s simply that good!

-Where to buy: Via Rokkatei’s online shop (in Japanese); select food stores and Hokkaido goods store, such as the one at the Ikebukuro Shopping Park (ISP).
+Where to buy: Rokkatei’s online shop (in Japanese); select food stores and Hokkaido goods stores, such as the one at the Ikebukuro Shopping Park (ISP).

-Where to buy: At most grocery and select food stores for around ¥200 for a 150-gram bag.
+Where to buy: At most grocery and select food stores.

 What are your favorite coffee-time Japanese sweets?
 Share your top Japanese treats in the comments!